 This film also stars Christopher Lee (as a guest star, and part of the reason I started watching it) playing a very unusual part, that of a non-villain.

 Anyway, the skull of the plot (a distractingly cheap looking prop) belonged to the late Marquis de Sade, the one to give name to sadism due to his behaviour and sexual novels.
 His skull had been stolen from his grave from a man wanting to study whether he was actually insane.
-This man bathed the skull to remove the remaining flesh and skin,
+This man bathed the skull to remove the remaining flesh and skin, and later his wife finds him dead.

 Turns out the Marquis wasn’t simply a violent weirdo who wrote novels about kinky bondage sex, but was in fact possessed by an evil demon.